AguaClara/HFFVFDC/Manual.md

 $$ F=k*\Delta(x)= 229.8N/m * .03313m= 17.67 N $$
 $$ \mathrm{Mass}_{\mathrm{Float}}=\frac{F}{9.81 m/s^2} = 1.76 kg$$

 The buoyant force has to overcome the friction force in order for the float to move up and down smoothly.
-The volume of the float was determined by dividing the mass of the float by density of water then dividing that volume by the surface are of the desired pipe to get length.
+The volume of the float was determined by dividing the mass of the float by density of water then dividing that volume by the cross-sectional area of the desired pipe to get length.

 $$\mathrm{Volume}_{\mathrm{Float}}=\frac{\mathrm{Mass}_{\mathrm{Float}}}{\rho_{\mathrm{water}}}=\frac{1.76kg}{1000kg/m^3}=.00176m^3   $$
 $$L_{\mathrm{Float}}= \mathrm{Volume}_{\mathrm{Float}}/\mathrm{Area}_{\mathrm{Float}}=\frac{.00176m^3}{3.142 in^2}=35.05$$